hakkabon/Lexer-FSA/Technical.md

 A **Deterministic Finite Automaton** (DFA) replaces Δ with δ : Q × Σ → Q, guaranteeing at most one successor per (state, symbol) pair and eliminating ε-transitions.
 DFAs and NFAs accept exactly the same class of languages — the **regular languages**.

-GrammarFSA models both representations in a single `State<T>` enum, using Swift's phantom-type mechanism to enforce that NFA-only operations (e.g., `epsClosure`) and DFA-only operations (e.g., `minimize`) are statically scoped to the correct automaton kind.
+Lexer-FSA models both representations in a single `State<T>` enum, using Swift's phantom-type mechanism to enforce that NFA-only operations (e.g., `epsClosure`) and DFA-only operations (e.g., `minimize`) are statically scoped to the correct automaton kind.

 ---